Emily Goudreault, M.A., CCC-SLP

 My career has consisted of providing speech, language, cognitive and feeding therapy services to children and adults through early intervention (birth to 3 years), private practice, school-based services and medical-based services.
 I received my Masters of Arts degree in Speech-Language Pathology Summa Cum Laude from the University of Northern Colorado and maintain my Certificate of Clinical Competence from the American Speech-Language-Hearing Association (ASHA), as well as state licensure to work as a speech-language pathologist.

-I have always used sign language in my speech therapy sessions with little ones, when appropriate.
-When I had my son, I searched for a baby sign language class in the Holland/Grand Rapids area to which I could take my little guy so we could practice our sign language, play with friends and meet other moms.
+About Starting The Village & Teaching Child Enrichment Classes: I have always used sign language in my speech therapy sessions with little ones, when appropriate.
+When I had my first son several years ago, I searched for a baby sign language class in the Holland/Grand Rapids area to which I could take my little guy so we could practice our sign language, play with friends and meet other moms.
 I was shocked and bummed when I couldn't find one!
 I resolved to offer this service to my community as I whole-heartedly believe that teaching sign language can provide an excellent foundation for future communication skills.
-After many families in my baby sign language classes requested additional classes for their infants and toddlers to support their speech, language, feeding and problem solving skills, I developed the Fun Foundations class series.
+After many families in my baby sign language classes requested additional classes for their infants and toddlers, I founded The Village, a child enrichment hub with locations in Grand Rapids and Holland, and I continue to teach multiple classes offered there.

-I am a Colorado native, originally from the front range area of Colorado.
+A Little More About Me: I am a Colorado native, originally from the front range area of Colorado.
 In January 2016, we moved to west Michigan from the Aspen area.
 We love it here!
-In my spare time, I enjoy hanging out with my son, my husband and our cats and tortoise.
-We love hiking, camping, snowboarding, cross country skiing, riding our bikes, exploring, sitting at the beach, seeing live music, and above all, traveling.
+In my spare time, I enjoy hanging out with my 2 sons, my husband and our cat.
+We love hiking, camping, snowboarding, cross country skiing, riding our bikes, exploring, sitting at the beach, reading, seeing live music, and above all, traveling.
 Our last adventures were to Colombia, and a southeast Asia trip to Japan, the Philippines and Indonesia - we can't wait to get back out in the world and do some more exploring!
-I also love getting crafty whenever my schedule allows!